The Best Small Business Accounting Software

 Types Available

-Small businesses need an affordable, easy to use solution.
-A company will understandably want to save on their first software purchase and will need a user-friendly option that someone without an accounting background can learn quickly. :::
+Small businesses need an affordable, easy-to-use solution.
+A company will understandably want to save on its first software purchase and will need a user-friendly option that someone without an accounting background can learn quickly.

 Small Business Accounting Software for Mac

 Developers tend to focus their efforts on PCs because PCs are more common.
-Net Applications found that only 10% of active personal computers were Macs.
-PCs are considerably cheaper than Macs, which plays a big part in their popularity.
+Statista Consumer Insights found that only 23% of active personal computers were Macs.
+PCs have been historically considerably cheaper than Macs, which plays a big part in their popularity.
 Businesses also find PCs to be a more cost-effective option for running accounting software.

 Online Small Business Accounting Software